Back

 Stained glass windows at the Novoslobodskaya metro station are made in Riga using technology, as for Catholic churches

-The lobby of the Novoslobodskaya metro station: stained glass windows are installed on the pylons, and Byzantine mosaics are on the wall
+The Novoslobodskaya metro station: stained glass windows are installed on the pylons, and Byzantine mosaics are on the wall

 Marble lobby of Novokuznetsk metro station (1943) in Moscow